E. F. Averyt/Paul and Mildred Wood Learning Center

 Men’s Residence Lodges

 NGU maintains seven freestanding units, each housing 24 male students.
-The lodges were completed in 1982.
+The units (A-G) were completed in 1982.
 An additional unit contains an apartment and laundry facilities.
 The air-conditioned, two-story units have suites with a shared central lounge on each floor.

 Trustee and Self Residence Halls